kiddiRU/Verk1_H1/designDocument/sketch.md

 #### Team Archive
 - The place that a team goes to when a team captain is alone in a team and leaves the team (AKA: IF a team becomes empty)
 - Stores empty teams and their scores (Should be able to view it)

 #
+### Publish Tournament
+When Managing the tournaments the Admin has the option of publishing a tournament and by pressing that option he will get a list of available tournaments (AKA: Tournaments that have 16 or more teams and tournaments that aren't already published).
+Then he will input what tournament he wants to publish and that tournament

+#
 ### Search Bar